jbleakl36/Matthew-and-Joshua-Pi-in-the-Sky/README.md

 ## Code

-we dont have a complete code but [this](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Data) is some code from a previous assignment that will look very similer to our final.
+We dont have a complete code but [this](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Data) is some code from a previous assignment that will look very similer to our final.
 It collects the acceleration of all the values.